-As a result, we will consult with organisations such as Transport Scotland, Passenger Focus, DPTAC, MACS, Local Authorities, RTPs, SATA, other disabled people's representative organisations such as RNIB Scotland, and the Parliamentary Cross Party Committee on Disability.
+As a result, we will consult with organisations such as Transport Scotland, Transport Focus, DPTAC, MACS, Local Authorities, RTPs, SATA and other disabled people's representative organisations such as RNIB Scotland, Deafblind Scotland and Scottish Council on Deafness.
 We will also work with other transport service providers to make sure that your needs are incorporated into any jointly-planned integrated transport initiatives.